An-My Lê

+Her work is often focused on photographing subjects involving war, landscape, and how the two interact within military combat.

 She is a 2012 MacArthur Foundation Fellow and has received the John Simon Guggenheim Memorial Foundation Fellowship (1997), the National Science Foundation Antarctic Artists and Writers Program Award (2007), and the Tiffany Comfort Foundation Fellowship (2010).
 Her work was included in the 2017 Whitney Biennial.